 Since you have already fronted the money, lenders don’t have to face the risk of you not being able to pay back the loan.
 Because of this, as long as you have enough income to make the monthly payments, your chances of getting approved for a credit-builder loan are much higher than if you were to apply for a traditional loan.

 There’s an easier way to start building credit if you can’t get approved for any primary accounts on your own. or if you want a “shortcut” to building credit without having to wait for your primary accounts to age, you can build credit fast by leaning on someone else’s good credit.

-The first two of these three piggybacking methods involve opening new primary accounts, which means you have to wait a few years for the accounts to gain seasoning before they start to help your credit in a more significant way.
+The first two of these three methods involve opening new primary accounts, which means you have to wait a few years for the accounts to gain seasoning before they start to help your credit in a more significant way.

 On the other hand, being added as a credit card authorized user means you can be added to an account that already has plenty of age and on-time payment history.
 That’s why it’s one of the most convenient ways to start building credit fast.

 Unfortunately, financial literacy is usually not emphasized in schools, so the responsibility of educating children about credit and helping them build credit falls primarily to parents and guardians.

 It’s important to not only know how to help build your child’s credit but also to teach them the basics of financial literacy so that they will one day be able to manage their finances and their credit on their own.

 Lay a solid foundation by teaching them about budgeting and saving.
 If your child is old enough to work, that can be a good opportunity to see how they manage their income.

 Then you can move on to the world of credit.
 Your child needs to have an understanding of how the credit system works before getting a credit card or they could be headed for disaster.